1234vishalsharma/FE_Assignment/README.md

 2. Open cmd in the cloned directory and execute command sequently.

-   2.1  npm i or npm install (make sure node in installed in your machine).
+   2.1  npm i or npm install (make sure node is installed in your machine).

    2.2  run npm run dev.